cosmos/sdk-tutorials/academy/4-my-own-chain/game-wager.md

 }
 ```

-Where `sdk.DefaultBondDenom` is most likely `"stake"`.
+This encapsulates information about the wager (where `sdk.DefaultBondDenom` is most likely `"stake"`).

 ## Saving the wager

 Time to make sure that the new field is saved in the storage and it is part of the creation event.

-1. First, define a new event key as a constant:
+1. Define a new event key as a constant:

     ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/6213d10/x/checkers/types/keys.go#L49]
     const (